Harold Macmillan: War service

 Volunteering as soon as war was declared, Macmillan was commissioned as a temporary second lieutenant in the King's Royal Rifle Corps on 19 November 1914.
 Promoted to lieutenant on 30 January 1915, he soon transferred to the Grenadier Guards.
-He fought on the front lines in France, where the casualty rate was high, as was the probability of an "early and violent death".
+He fought on the front lines in France, where the casualty rate was high, including the probability of an "early violent death".
 He served with distinction and was wounded on three occasions.
 Shot in the right hand and receiving a glancing bullet wound to the head in the Battle of Loos in September 1915, Macmillan was sent to Lennox Gardens in Chelsea for hospital treatment, then joined a reserve battalion at Chelsea Barracks from January to March 1916, until his hand had healed.
 He then returned to the front lines in France.
-Leading an advance platoon in the Battle of Flers–Courcelette (part of the Battle of the Somme) in September 1916, he was severely wounded, and lay for over twelve hours in a shell hole, sometimes feigning death when Germans passed, and reading the classical playwright Aeschylus in the original Greek.
-Prime Minister Asquith's own son, Raymond Asquith, was a brother officer in Macmillan's regiment, and was killed that month.
+Leading an advance platoon in the Battle of Flers–Courcelette (part of the Battle of the Somme) in September 1916, he was severely wounded, and lay for over twelve hours in a shell hole, sometimes feigning death when Germans passed, and reading Aeschylus in the original Greek.
+Raymond Asquith, eldest son of the prime minister, was a brother officer in Macmillan's regiment and was killed that month.

-Macmillan spent the final two years of the war in hospital undergoing a long series of operations.
-He was still on crutches on Armistice Day, 11 November 1918.
+Macmillan spent the final two years of the war in King Edward VII's Hospital in Grosvenor Gardens undergoing a series of operations.
+He was still on crutches at the Armistice of 11 November 1918.
 His hip wound took four years to heal completely, and he was left with a slight shuffle to his walk and a limp grip in his right hand from his previous wound, which affected his handwriting.

-Macmillan saw himself as both a "gownsman" and a "swordsman" and would later display open contempt for other politicians (e.g. Rab Butler, Hugh Gaitskell, Harold Wilson) who, often through no fault of their own, had not seen military service in either World War.
+Macmillan saw himself as both a "gownsman" and a "swordsman" and would later display open contempt for other politicians (e.g. Rab Butler, Hugh Gaitskell, Harold Wilson) who had not seen military service in either World War.